NeelBhatt/Docs-1/aspnet/aspnetcore/security/data-protection/configuration/non-di-scenarios.md

    ````

+>[!TIP]
-Tip: Instances of the DataProtectionProvider concrete type are expensive to create.
+> Instances of the DataProtectionProvider concrete type are expensive to create.
 If an application maintains multiple instances of this type and if they're all pointing at the same key storage directory, application performance may be degraded.
 The intended usage is that the application developer instantiate this type once then keep reusing this single reference as much as possible.
 The DataProtectionProvider type and all IDataProtector instances created from it are thread-safe for multiple callers.